 what they put into their mouths, let alone yours.
 When they comment,

-simply let them know that you are fine for treats.
-They don't need
+simply let them know that you are fine and don't want any treats.

-Plan ahead and have other treats when you are out, such as a yummy
+Plan ahead and have other treats when you are out, such as a tasty

-healthier then what your buddies may be asking you to eat.
+healthier than what your buddies may be asking you to eat.
 Be creative,

 plan ahead and most importantly, be mentally strong.
-No one should
+Nobody should

 ever stand between you and your goals.

-Fill your day with other activities, rather then watching TV and
+Fill your day with other activities rather than watching TV and

 sitting around.
-The busy you are, the less your mind will be thinking
+The busier you are, the less your mind will be thinking

 about food, and the more calories you will burn.
 Going for a walk

-Make time for you, and know there is more to life then
+Make time for you, and know there is more to life than hovering

 over the kitchen counter.

-the body on you that you want.
-Yes, you may be 120 and that's wonderful but I
+worth it!
+Yes, you may be 120 pounds and that's wonderful but I

-know that you would like to firm everything up and look more
+know that you would like to firm everything up and look much more

-fit then you are now.
-Sculpting your body takes
+toned and fit than you are now.
+Sculpting your dream body takes

-time and once you have reached it, there comes maintenance but by this point, working out and eating clean will be normal for most importantly
+time and once you have reached it, there comes the maintenance phase

+but by that point, working out and eating clean will be a normal